prashantvk1803/Aps_portfolio.github.io/function.md

 - **Balanced Structure**: Ensures that operations remain efficient even as the dataset grows.
 - **Supports Complex Queries**: Efficiently handles range queries and other complex queries, which inverted indexes struggle with.

 Efficient content indexing is required for fast and dependable access to music files in streaming apps.
 While inverted indexing works well for text-based searches, it is memory-intensive and inefficient for dynamic updates and sophisticated queries.
 Skip lists for in-memory indexing allow programmes to do faster search, insertion, and delete operations.
 B-Trees are ideal for large databases kept on secondary storage because they allow for efficient disc access and extensive query support.
-These optimised methodologies significantly increase performance and scalability, resulting in a better user experience in music streaming applications.

 <br>